bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_40.png "")

-13. On the New Rule - MarketSQLDimbuild page, click the Dimension drop-down field and select Market.
+13. On the New Rule - ``MarketSQLDimbuild`` page, click the Dimension drop-down field and select Market.

 14. Click the Type drop-down field and select Generation.
 Increment the generation number to 2.

-15. Click the Generation Name field and type REGION.
+15. Click the Generation Name field and type **REGION**.

 ![](./images/image15_41.png "")

-16. Click Create > Regular to create a second dimension build rule field.
+16. Click **Create > Regular** to create a second dimension build rule field.

 ![](./images/image15_42.png "")